MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

                                        area
      --access-token                    External token to exchange with
                                        ALM Octane for authentication.
+     --bearer-token <TOKEN>            Bearer token for direct
+                                       authentication (no login required).
+                                       When provided, --user and --password
+                                       are not needed.
   -b,--backlog-item <ID>               assign the test result to backlog
                                        item
      --build-context-build-id <arg>    Build id for defining build context.